Leave a Message

 Thank you for your message.
 We will be in touch with you shortly.

 There are streets in every Boston neighborhood that have a reputation among the people who live there.
 In Roslindale, Tyndale is one of them.
 It's a quiet residential block, not a cut-through, lined with single-family homes from the early twentieth century and populated with neighbors who actually know each other.
 They plow each other out in winter.
 They take in each other's trash bins.
 They throw an occasional block party.
 And once a year, on Halloween, they host one of the most beloved neighborhood traditions in the city — a sea of kids from across Roslindale, West Roxbury, and Hyde Park descending on Tyndale by the thousands.
+It's a special place and the folks on Tyndale know it.

 That's the street 101 Tyndale sits on.
 The house itself is a 1910 folk Victorian, front-gabled, with a covered porch that runs the full width of the home and a slate roof that has been doing its job since William Howard Taft was president.
 The current owner has been here for nearly seventy years.
 He raised four children in this house.
 And the house, in turn, has been pristinely maintained by a man who knew what he had.